 You can also research making your own “chalky paint”, but most folks have better results with an established manufacturer.
 (This is one of the least expensive brands and one I’ve used often.)
 And, honestly, I still don’t know where or how this stuff got its name!

-Chalk paint is a water-based medium and will require a soap and water clean up.
+Chalk paint is a water-based medium and will only require a soapy water clean up.
 Exposing this brush to water will ruin it and you will have wasted your money on a very expensive brush.
 A decent 2” or 2-1/2” latex brush will do the trick.

 Let’s talk about distressing.
-While this step is certainly not necessary and may not work with your décor, it is a very popular partner to chalk paint.
+While this step is certainly not necessary and may not work with your décor, it’s a very popular partner to chalk paint.

-The key is to distress naturally; that is, think about the areas where a piece would naturally wear over many years and remove paint there.
+The key is to distress naturally: think about the areas where a piece would naturally wear over many years and remove paint there.
 Typically, this is around handles or knobs, corners and along edges, and random spots here and there.

 A popular tip is to apply Vaseline on any spot where you know distressing will take place.
 The chalk paint will not bond here and it will be much easier to sand it off.

 The problem?
 You have to plan in advance where those spots will be!
-We have been a bit more spontaneous with distressing.
+I’m definitely a whole lot more spontaneous with distressing.

 Probably one of our most unusual projects yet is the DIY plank wall in our coastal bedroom.
 Yes, we chalk painted it but you’ll just have to read the tutorial for all the details!